x0bd/xoboid/src/content/blog/fe-magic/index.md

 Fast forward to enrolling in Jonas Schmedtmann's [Ultimate React Course](https://www.udemy.com/course/the-ultimate-react-course/).
 He had a whole section explaining the magic behind the scenes, but let's be honest, 10+ hours of deep engineering theory can be overwhelming.

 But the urge to understand this "magic" lingered.
-So, here I am, building my own framework to unveil the secrets!
+Luckily I stumbled upon this great [book](https://www.manning.com/books/build-a-frontend-web-framework-from-scratch) that satisfied that itch, so here I am, building my own framework to unveil the secrets!

 This post will cover the tech stack I'll be using, the planned features, and the knowledge I hope to gain along the way.